Westlake-AI/openmixup/docs/en/model_zoos/Model_Zoo_sup.md

 ### PyTorch-style Training Settings on ImageNet-1k

 **Note**

 * These benchmarks follow PyTorch-style settings, training 100 and 300 epochs on ImageNet-1k.
 * Please run configs in `configs/classification/imagenet/mixups/basic`, and modify epochs and mix_mode in `auto_train_in_mixups.py` to generate proper configs by yourself.
-* Notice that :book: denotes original results reproduced by official implementations.
+* Notice that 📖 denotes original results reproduced by official implementations.

 | Backbones       |  ResNet-18 |  ResNet-34 |  ResNet-50 | ResNet-101 | ResNeXt-101 |
 |-----------------|:----------:|:----------:|:----------:|:----------:|:-----------:|